askui/askui-dev-docs/docs/docs/general/03-Element Selection/text-and-element-selectors.md

 ```

 ### Wait for an Element to Appear
-AskUI implements a conservative retry strategy to wait for an element to appear.
+AskUI implements a careful retry strategy to wait for an element to appear.
 But sometimes this is not long enough.
 You can wait for an element to appear with the following helper function:

 ```javascript